-As Tearfund celebrates 50 years of working alongside churches to help transform communities around the world, we are taking time to reflect on the successes and failures of the past and look to how the church can be more effective in overcoming poverty in the years to come.
+As Tearfund celebrates 50 years of working alongside churches to help transform communities around the world, we took the time to reflect on the successes and failures of the past and look to how the church can be more effective in overcoming poverty in the years to come.
 Nigeria is where Tearfund’s work began 50 years ago in response to the humanitarian crisis stemmed from the Civil War of 1967.
-This gathering creates the space for Tearfund to re-engage with its historical roots and explore the theology and practice around Jubilee and how this links to overcoming poverty.
+This gathering created the space for Tearfund to re-engage with its historical roots and explore the theology and practice around Jubilee and how this links to overcoming poverty.

 Bridging the generational gap:

 We are committed to hearing from young emerging voices in the region and bridging the generational divide.
-For this reason the gathering will be split into two starting with 2 day session with the older church leaders and theologians and ending with a 1 day session for the younger theologians.
-There will be a intersect day in between where the delegates from different generations can share and learn from each other.
+For this reason the gathering was split into two, starting with 2 days for the older church leaders and theologians and ending with 1 day for the younger theologians.
+There was also an intersect day in between where the delegates from different generations could share and learn from each other.

-Whether you’re involved in church ministry, working for an NGO, or teaching or studying theology – this gathering is for you.
+Those involved in church ministry, working for an NGO, teaching or studying theology.

 Adults: 3.30pm Monday 5th Feb - 2.30pm Thursday 8th Feb

 Young people: 5pm Wednesday 7th Feb - Saturday 10th Feb